Updated: May 5

 Our brain is the single most complex and magnificent mechanism on this planet.

 Everything we see, feel, touch, hear, or experience is filtered through our brain.

 I am no neuroscientist but I am a mental health counselor with a deep fascination and awareness of the importance of our brain health.

 While it is the most resilient of organs, it is also incredibly fragile.

-Where we feel safe and where we belong.
+We want to feel safe.
 It is how our bodies and souls were designed to function best.

-So the next time you find yourself in a cave of shame, move in on yourself with compassion and curiosity.
-If there is something in your story that is showing up sideways, I deeply encourage you to seek our mental/soul health care.
+So the next time you find yourself in a cave of shame, move towards yourself with compassion and curiosity.
+If there is something in your story that is showing up sideways, I encourage you to seek out mental/soul health care.